 Also, if the dog’s diet has too much or too little calcium, it can also cause an abnormality in the development of its hip joint.
 This is the reason why dogs should not have free choice food and had the best stick to commercially developed pellets for balanced nutrition.

-While exercise is a good way to develop your dog’s muscles, it can increase the incidence of hip dysplasia if they over exercise at a young age.
+While exercise is an excellent way to develop your dog’s muscles, it can increase the incidence of hip dysplasia if they over exercise at a young age.
 If your dog is genetically susceptible to the disease, the best exercises are those who do not exert too much pressure on the hip joint.

 Running and swimming are most recommended.
 To diagnose dog hip dysplasia, your dog needs to undergo a complete physical exam and an x-ray especially if there are already outward signs of arthritis.